 Other Parking Options

-Guest Drop-Off/Pick-Up: Guest drop off is available on First Ave. between 6th and 7th Street.
+GUEST DROP-OFF/PICK-UP: Guest drop off is available on First Avenue between 6th and 7th Streets.
 Vehicles dropping off or picking up guests are not allowed to park.
 Waiting time is limited to 5 minutes.
 Unattended vehicles will be ticketed and towed.

 The Minneapolis Police Department First Precinct and the Downtown Improvement District (DID) are partnering in a theft from motor vehicle reduction strategy and education initiative dubbed â€œPut Your Junk in the Trunkâ€.

 The strategy is simple; valuables should not be left in the interior of a vehicle where a potential thief can see them.
 Items such as purses, wallets, gym bags, cameras, laptops, briefcases, IPods, GPS units or any other items of value should be left at home or secured in the trunk of a vehicle.
 Even better is to place these items in the trunk prior to arriving at your destination.
 While a trunk lock is fairly easily defeated a thief will target cars with obvious valuables in sight long before he or she will take the time to explore locked trunks which may or may not yield valuables for the taking.